This post is all about how to deal with a toxic roommate.

 8. Get Out Of The House

-Separating yourself from the situation for awhile will allow you to calm down and think more rationally about how you want to approach it.
+This not only gives you a break from the negative energy, but also allows you to calm down and think more rationally about how you want to approach it.

 9. Don’t Take On More Work

-I had a roommate in college who would leave her dishes in the sink for WEEKS!
-My other roommate wanted to keep the peace so she would sometimes wash the dishes for her.
+I had a toxic roommate in college who would leave her dishes in the sink for WEEKS!
+My other roommate wanted to keep the peace, so she would sometimes wash the dishes for her.

 [RELATED: 21 Dorm Cleaning Supplies Every College Freshman Needs]